 3 Rooftop Decking Materials to Avoid

 PVCGenerally speaking, PVC is not recommended for rooftop decks.
-It can expand and contract drastically with temperature fluctuations, which are common in Virginia, Maryland, and DC throughout the year, making it less than ideal for these high-exposure structures.
+It can expand and contract drastically with temperature fluctuations, which are common in Virginia and Maryland throughout the year, making it less than ideal for these high-exposure structures.

 Capstock Composite DeckingAlthough many brands of capstock composite decking boards are highly recommended for ground-level decks, including Zuri, Azek, and more, professional build teams tend to discourage these products for rooftop decks.
 The amount of sun and exposure can lead to fading and other aesthetic failings over time.